 Claudia's Question: My husband and I separated 8 months ago and he moved out of the marital home.
 The home has been on the market, but with no interested buyers.
 I just found out he's has not paid the mortgage in two months and we are facing foreclosure.
 He wants to refinance and buy me out so that I have money to buy another home.
 How does this work, and would it be a wise thing to do?

-Brette's Answer: You need to consult an attorney who can advise you about the best steps to take in your situation.
+Brette's Answer: You need to consult an attorney who'll advise you about the best steps to take in your situation.
 Getting your cash out of the house now is likely a good opportunity for you, so you should pursue this.

 Sara's Question: I divorced 3 years ago & am now in the financial position to buy my ex out of the family home (which I live in with the kids).
 I am offering him 50% of the equity, is he legally obliged to accept this offer?